kevindigo/argel/README.md

     * `Game` = A session in progress; Consists of 2 Sides and a TurnState
     * `Player` = Identified by their name and DeckId
     * `SetId` = Name of a set (e.g. "Omega Codex")
-    * `Side` = A player, and their DrawPile, Discards, Hand, Scored, Line, Relics, and Flags
+    * `Side` = A player, and their DrawPile, Discards, Hand, Scored, Line, Arsenal, and Flags
         * Flag: `isNextCardActive` = The next played card will be Active instead of Dormant
         * Flag: `canPlayActions` = Can play Actions this turn
         * Flag: `canFight`= Can Fight this turn